 Dead Biomass Decay

 When a cohort dies and is removed (e.g., harvest or insect mortality), its biomass is added to one or both of the dead biomass pools: woody and leaf.
 Decomposition rate of woody litter depends on a decay rate that is weighted by additions of woody material and user-supplied species-specific decay rates (KWdLit).
 Decomposition rate of non-woody litter depends on a weighted decay rate according to additions of foliage and their associated decomposition rates that depend on species specific foliage lignin concentrations (FolLignin) and ecosystem-determined AET according to Meentemeyer (1978).
 Disturbances can alter the dead biomass pools.
 They can add dead biomass (e.g., wind) and/or remove dead biomass (e.g., fire may add some woody dead biomass and remove all leaf dead biomass).

+In the version with N cycling, the fine litter (foliage, root, and decayed wood) are added into the soil organic matter (SOM) pool.
+Along with the decomposition of SOM, soil organic nitrogen is mineralized as ammonium, which then is nitrified as nitrate.
+Both ammonium and nitrate are subject to plant uptake based on the plant nitrogen demand.
+In the meanwhile, the soil nitrate leaches out from the soil with the soil water.

 Cohort Reproduction and Establishment

 Cohort establishment is the result of two distinct processes: 1) production and dispersal of seeds and 2) seed germination and successful recruitment of a viable new cohort.